microsoft/ai-freezer-monitor/AIFreezerMonitor/README.md

 Clone this repo to your computer, or you can download the directory for this project [here](https://github.com/microsoft/freezer-temp-monitor/archive/main.zip)

-Once you downloaded the project files you'll need to create a config.h file and fill in your AdafruitIO and WiFi credentials.
+Once you have downloaded the project files, you'll need to create a config.h file and fill in your AdafruitIO and WiFi credentials.

 1. In the *AIFreezerMonitor* folder create a new text file called *config.h*
     > Note: You can also copy the config.h file you created for the data collection code.